Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady & Myra Hindley: Into the Chilling Moors Murders

-From Arthur Conan Doyle’s iconic novel The Hound of the Baskervilles to the landmark horror comedy film An American Werewolf in London, the English moors have been home to some of the most infamous horror fiction in modern history.
-But in the early 1960s, they were also the scene of Ian Brady and Myra Hindley’s gruesome serial murders, some of the most notorious British killings since Jack the Ripper.
+From Arthur Conan Doyle’s iconic novel The Hound of the Baskervilles to the landmark horror-comedy film An American Werewolf in London, the English moors have been home to some of the most bone-chilling horror fiction in modern history.
+But in the early 1960s, they were also the scene of Ian Brady and Myra Hindley’s gruesome serial murders — some of the most notorious killings since Jack the Ripper.

-Ian Brady and Myra Hindley, also known as the Moors Murderers, were a young killer couple who went on a very real 28-month killing spree.
-Their crimes were so heinous that the BBC would later describe them as the “benchmark by which other acts of evil are measured.”
+Brady and Hindley, also known as the Moors Murderers, were a young, murderous couple who went on a 28-month killing spree.
+Their acts were so twisted that the BBC would eventually call their crimes the “benchmark by which other acts of evil are measured.”

 Ian Brady’s Childhood Was Littered with Warning Signs